walmartlabs/concord-website/docs/getting-started/processes.md

 }
 ```

 Only `entryPoint` parameter is mandatory.
-The `activeProfiles` parameter is a
+The `activeProfiles`
-list of project file's profiles that will be used to start a process.
-If not
+parameter is a list of project file's profiles that will be used to
-set, a `default` profile will be used.
+start a process.
+If not set, a `default` profile will be used.

 ## Variables

-Before executing a process, variables from a project file and a request data
+Before executing a process, variables from a project file and a
-are merged.
-Project variables override default project variables and then
+request data are merged.
+Project variables override default project
-user request's variables are applied.
+variables and then user request's variables are applied.

-There are a few variables that affect execution of a process:
+There are a few variables which affect execution of a process:
-- `template` - the name of a template, will be used by the server to create a
+- `template` - the name of a [template](./templates.html), will be
-payload archive;
+used by the server to create a payload archive;
-- `dependencies` - array of URLs, list of external JAR dependencies;
+- `dependencies` - array of URLs, list of external JAR dependencies.
+See the [Dependencies](#dependencies) section for more details;
 - `arguments` - a JSON object, will be used as process arguments.

 Values of `arguments` can contain [expressions](./yaml.html#expressions).